twbs/bootstrap/docs/components/navs.md

 title: Navs
 description: Documentation and examples for how to use Bootstrap's included navigation components.
 group: components
+toc: true
 ---

+## Base nav

 Navigation available in Bootstrap share general markup and styles, from the base `.nav` class to the active and disabled states.
 Swap modifier classes to switch between each style.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Base nav

 The base `.nav` component is built with flexbox and provide a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.